project-koku/koku-data-selector/docs/gcp/gcp.rst

 ===========================

 1. From GCP Secrets Manager
-2. Create two new secrets one for username/password
+2. Create two new secrets one for each client_id/client_secret
 3. Name your secret
 4. Add secret value
 5. Hit create